evo-cloud/hmake/README.md

   without `build`, it's the image used to create the container.
 - `src-volume`: the full path inside container where project root is mapped to.
   Default is `/root/src`.
+- `expose-docker`: when set `true`, expose the host docker server connectivity into container to allow docker client run from inside the container.
+  This is very useful when docker is required for build but to avoid problematic docker-in-docker.
 - `envs`: list environment variables passed to container, can be `NAME=VALUE` or `NAME`.
 - `env-files`: list of files providing environment variables, see `--env-files` of `docker run`
 - `privileged`: run container in privileged mode, default is `false`
 - `net`: when specified, only allowed value is `host`, when specified, run container with `--net=host --uts=host`
 - `user`: passed to `docker run --user...`, by default, current `uid:gid` are passed It must be explicitly specified `root` if the script is executed as root inside container.
+  When a non-root user is explicitly specified, all group IDs are passed using `--group-add`.
+- `groups`: explicitly specify group IDs to pass into container, instead of passing all of them.
 - `volumes`: a list of volume mappings passed to `-v` option of `docker run`.

 The following properties maps to `docker run` options: